Design For Good

 The largest stakeholders in these schools currently facing struggles are teachers and their students.

-Jaqueline is a teacher in Uganda and the main problems she faces from day to day are:
+The main problems Jaqueline faces from day to day are:

 Asking the Right Questions

-We conducted a brief yet thorough secondary research keeping these three main research questions in mind
+We conducted a brief secondary research, keeping these three main research questions in mind

 1. What is Lesson Planning?